Breaking Traditional Barriers to Engineering Education

 3. A solution to a global problem that is applicable in the students’ local context.

-4. A personal project or a solution addressing the needs of a classmate in the context of a global design challenge.
+4. A personal project or a solution addressing the needs of a classmate or external client.

 Engineering Design Practices